Wellness Water Infusion and Tea

 4 sprigs pineapple sage

-4 sprigs tulsi
+4 sprigs African basil or tulsi

 1 whole lime or lemon, sliced